 This course introduces students to the specialty of rural and remote practice in Occupational Therapy.
 The course is designed for students to:

-gain a working knowledge of aspects of rural and remote issues that may impact on the development of community based Occupational Therapy services, and
+- Gain a working knowledge of aspects of rural and remote issues that may impact on the development of community based Occupational Therapy services and;

-explore the role (and potential role) of Occupational Therapy in public health and community development in rural and remote communities.
+- Explore the role (and potential role) of Occupational Therapy in public health and community development in rural and remote communities.

 1. Examine the cultural issues relevant to occupational therapy practice in rural and remote settings through discussion and apply these to: Occupational therapy role development relevant to a particular health issue, and programme implementation in a rural or remote setting

 2. Analyse the factors associated with variation in the impact and implications of health issues between metropolitan and rural and remote settings through discussion of a particular health issue.